 The worst outcome occurs when there is no decision made at all.
-Leaders who avoid conflict may defer decision making until things “sort themselves out”.
+Conflict avoidance may cause leaders to defer decision making until things “sort themselves out”.
 This can result in people taking different, counterproductive courses of action because no direction has been specified.

 Decisions involving promotions, pay increases or other perks are notoriously difficult for conflict avoidant leaders.
 Although closely related to the previous point, the focus here is on the individuals who are penalised.

 Consider a team in which there is a need for an additional sub-team leader to take charge of a certain function.
 Several people may be suitable, but ultimately, there aren’t multiple spots available.
-Leaders who avoid conflict may decline to promote anybody into the position for fear of upsetting someone.
+Conflict avoidance may cause leaders to decline to promote anybody into the position for fear of upsetting someone.

 What happens in this case is that everybody is upset, rather than just one person who may miss out on the promotion.
 In effect, the conflict avoidant leader has penalised her motivated team members, not allowing anybody the chance to progress their career.

 Bob is speaking to Mike about a particular course of action.